The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: The classification in the case p is odd

-So far, we have found the exact number of cyclic regular subgroups of $\hol(G)$, but, a priori, there could exists also some other regular subgroup of another isomorphism type, say either $\C_p\times\C_{p^{n-1}}$ or $\C_p\ltimes\C_{p^{n-1}}$, because of \thref{thm:classification_regular_p}.
+So far, we have found the exact number of cyclic regular subgroups of $\hol(G)$, but, a priori, there could exist also some other regular subgroup of another isomorphism type.
 This is, in fact, impossible, and we are going to prove it exploiting a result of E. Campedel, A. Caranti, and I. Del Corso.
-We first state such result translated in our notation and then we use it to reach the conclusion.
+We first state such result and then we use it to reach the conclusion.

 \begin{lemma}[\cite{Campedel_2020}] \thlabel{thm:cpn_uniqueness_cyclic} Let $G$ be a finite group and let $A\le G$ be a cyclic subgroup of order $p^n$, where $p$ is an odd prime.
 Let $\gamma\colon A\to\aut(G)$ be a relative gamma function on $A$, and denote by $\circ$ the induced circle operation on $A$.
 Then, also $(A,\circ)$ is cyclic of order $p^n$. \end{lemma}